Myriad-Dreamin/tinymist/editors/vscode/Configuration.md

   - `disable`
 - **Default**: `"enable"`

+## `tinymist.completion.triggerOnSnippetPlaceholders`

+Whether to trigger completions on arguments (placeholders) of snippets.
+For example, `box` will be completed to `box(|)`, and server will request the editor (lsp client) to request completion after moving cursor to the placeholder in the snippet.
+Note: this has no effect if the editor doesn't support `editor.action.triggerSuggest` or `tinymist.triggerSuggestAndParameterHints` command.
+Hint: Restarting the editor is required to change this setting.

+- **Type**: `boolean`

 ## `tinymist.completion.postfix`

 Whether to enable postfix code completion.
 For example, `[A].box|` will be completed to `box[A]|`.
 Hint: Restarting the editor is required to change this setting.